MP-Gadget/bigfile/README.rst

     make install

 Override CC MPICC, PREFIX as needed.
+Take a look at the Makefile is always recommended.

 Shell
 -----